-I didn’t loose any more hair than normal (mines always falling out!)
+I didn’t lose any more hair than normal (mines always falling out!)
 But I have found that when I have my hair cut it takes forever to grow since giving birth!

 I am currently in the throes of it…hair blocks plughole after a shower and I’ve had to cut it out of the hoover!!
 The joys!– Sarah, Run Jump Scrap

 No longer do I have thick hair.
 I thought I’d dodged it but then about six months post partum – BAM!
 There it was… or wasn’t as the case may be.

 I’ve always had really thick hair so I didn’t really worry about losing my hair after pregnancy even though I’d heard the stories.
 Then after I had my eldest it started coming out in chunks, I almost had bald patches at one point which made worried about wearing my hair down.
 It did eventually even out though and although not quite as thick as pre-children, it seems to be back to normal now.

 My hair loss has been horrific second time around – keep on freaking out thinking there’s a spider on my carpet when it’s actually a little hair ball!
 Gross!
 I’ve found the Lee Stafford hair growth shampoo has really helped.I’ve lost so much of my thick hair that it’s almost bald in places.
 However what has helped me is eating well, having good nutrition and vitamins.
 It takes months to start helping but it is really the key for me.

 Why did no one warn me about it?!?
 I’ve always found that my hair falls out, even before I got pregnant so I wasn’t too worried at first, but for a few weeks after I stopped breastfeeding I was unclogging the plug every time I had a shower – I even stopped washing my hair so often for fear of loosing too much!